joao-zanetti/Pthreads---Multiplication-of-square-matrices/README.md

 # (Pthreads) Multiplication of square matrices

 ## mulmatrix.c:
-Multiplication of two square matrix in parallel, with order N. The Multiplication will split in nt threads.
+Multiplication of two square matrix in parallel, with order N. The Multiplication will split in nt threads.<br/>
-Each thread will do the multiplication of N/nt lines of matrix m with N columns of matrix v.
+Each thread will do the multiplication of N/nt lines of matrix m with N columns of matrix v.<br/>
-ex: mNxN * vNxN = resNxN
+ex: mNxN * vNxN = resNxN<br/>

 ## To compile the code:
-gcc mulmatrix.c -o mulmatrix -pthread
+gcc mulmatrix.c -o mulmatrix -pthread<br/>

 ## To run the code:
-./mulmatrix
+./mulmatrix<br/>

 ## Details:
-Inside the code, edit the numbers of defines at the beginning of the file, with numbers whatever you want.
+Inside the code, edit the numbers of defines at the beginning of the file, with numbers whatever you want.<br/>

 ### example:<br/>
 ```